it-at-m/Praktikumsplaner/doc/src/features/Zuweisung.md

 If some errors occurred during the sending of the mails, a dialog will appear telling the [Ausbildungsleitung](./../glossary.md#örtliche-ausbildungsleitung), which [Praktikumsstellen](./../glossary.md#praktikumsstelle) could not be informed by mail.
 Currently, there is no way to resend the mails.
 This has to be done manually.
-The other mails still got sent.
+The other mails will still be sent.